 These cables are equipped with appropriate connectors and are integrated into PV solar panels.
 Positive and negative cables are connected to the producer box or straight to the solar inverter through special extension cables.
 Cables of different cross-sectional areas are used depending upon the module’s output, i.e., 6mm2, 4mm2, and 2.5mm2.
 Positive and negative wires are not placed in one cable to guarantee earth error and short-circuit.

 For high-reliability single mode wire cables with double protection are preferred.
 The DC cables are used outside.
 Solar cables are usually two-core cables between the main supply and also amid the generator assembly box and solar command inverter.
-Live wire usually red in color, and a negative wire mostly in blue color is typically surrounded by an insulation layer.
+Live wire is usually red, and a negative wire mostly in blue color is typically surrounded by an insulation layer.
 For establishing a connection between the solar power inverter and PV Strings, three types of systems are designed:

 - Direct Connection